 Days are scrolls – write on them what you want to be remembered.

-We are there every single day and we are there when crisis hits as we have been since the beginning of Federation.
-For our ancestors, our parents and grandparents, our children and their children.
+Federation is there every single day, not just when crisis hits, as we have been since the beginning of Federation.
+For our ancestors, our parents and grandparents, our children and their children, we are here.

 Together we will Reflect on the past and Dream about the Future.